 Readmitted students are subject to the Directed Study policy as outlined in the Law School Student Bulletin section on Academic Policies.
 This policy serves as an academic plan for financial aid appeal purposes.
-If a Satisfactory Academic Progress Appeal is granted, students will be evaluated each term to insure they are meeting SAP policy on a term & overall basis.
-Continuation of eligibility for financial aid purposes once an appeal is granted requires a student to achieve a 2.33 GPA at the end of each term and be progressing toward reaching the overall GPA requirement of 2.33.
+If a Satisfactory Academic Progress Appeal is granted, students will be evaluated at the end of each academic year to insure they are meeting SAP policy.
+Continuation of eligibility for financial aid purposes once an appeal is granted requires a student to achieve a 2.0 GPA by the end of that academic year at which time they will be meeting SAP standards.